 COEUR D'ALENE, Idaho - The U.S. Forest Service says a U.S. flag with a light shining on it that someone attached to the top of a large ponderosa pine tree on Fourth of July Pass will remain because it's too dangerous to remove.

-Idaho Panhandle National Forest spokesman Jay Kirchner tells the Coeur d'Alene Press that the agency has no idea who put the flag atop the tree next to Interstate 90 in northern Idaho.
+Idaho Panhandle National Forest spokesman Jay Kirchner tells the Coeur d'Alene Press in a story on Tuesday that the agency has no idea who put the flag atop the tree next to Interstate 90 in northern Idaho.

 Kirchner says the agency sent professional tree climbers to remove it but the flag is so high and attached to such a skinny part of the tree an attempt was deemed too risky.